flixInside/ProjectCollection/README.md

 ##  Structure

-You can choose the normal way and simply run the main class (called main lol).
+You can choose the normal way and simply run the main class (called main).
 You can also run singel classes if you want to see certain projects.
 Some classes, especially those who work with Accounts, the Database or User specific data probably depend on other classes.